Abd al-Rahman I

-Abd al-Rahman ibn Mu'awiya ibn Hisham ibn Abd al-Malik ibn Marwan ibn Abi al-'As ibn Umayya ibn Abd Shams al-Marwani al-Umawi al-Qurashi (عبد الرحمن إبن معاوية إبن هشام; 7 March 731 – 30 September 788), commonly known as Abd al-Rahman I, was the founder and first emir of the Emirate of Córdoba, ruling from 756 to 788.
+Abd al-Rahman ibn Mu'awiya (عبد الرحمن إبن معاوية; 7 March 731 – 30 September 788), commonly known as Abd al-Rahman I, was the founder and first emir of the Emirate of Córdoba, ruling from 756 to 788.
 He established the Umayyad dynasty in al-Andalus, which continued for nearly three centuries (including the succeeding Caliphate of Córdoba).

 Abd al-Rahman was a member of the Umayyad dynasty in Damascus, and his establishment of a government in Iberia represented a break with the Abbasids, who had overthrown the Umayyads in Damascus in 750.
 He was also known by the surnames al-Dakhil ("the Immigrant"), Saqr Quraysh ("the Falcon of Quraysh").

 Biography

 Early life and flight from Damascus

+Abd al-Rahman was born in Palmyra, near Damascus, in the heartland of the Umayyad Caliphate, the son of the Arab Umayyad prince Mu'awiya ibn Hisham and, according to later Andalusi sources, a Berber woman named Rah, who was possibly a concubine from the Nafza tribe.
+The identity of his mother is not attested in contemporary 8th-century sources, and appears only in later historians such as Ibn Hayyan (d.
+1076) and Ibn Idhari (d.
+1310).